 Add the spices to the rice and then stir in the chicken broth.
 Cook for another 3 minutes until the cauliflower is cooked but not too soft.
 The dark brown spices will add some color to the rice so that it begins to look a bit like brown rice.

 The final step is to add some chopped fresh chives to the rice to give it just a touch of fresh green color and a light onion taste.
+Chives are always best served fresh and growing chives is very easy to do.
 That’s it.
 Five minutes, a bit of seasoning and you have perfectly seasoned cauliflower rice to add as a side dish to your favorite Mexican meal.

 Cauliflower rice has a lovely grain like texture and is very light and fluffy.
 My grain eating husband (who is trying to lose weight but hates dieting!) actually comments when I make it that he likes it a lot.
 It is also a great way to sneak veggies into a meal.